tmhastings/Open-iAPS-docs/docs/EN/Configuration/transition-qa.md

 The Open-iAPS algorithm does not consider future carbs.
 What does this mean?
 The algorithm considers many factors, adds guardrails, and then acts by setting a temporary basal, administering a bolus (SMB), or both.
 Future carbs are not considered.
 The algorithm does not care about any future carbs you might have entered.

-<i>Wait, what!?
+**Wait, what!?
 You have to consider carbs, right?
-Why else would I add them?</i>
+Why else would I add them?**

-Open-iAPS considers carbs only once absorbed and part of Carbs On Board (COB).
+*Open-iAPS considers carbs only once absorbed and part of Carbs On Board (COB).*

-<i>So what's the mealtime strategy then?</i>
+**So what's the mealtime strategy then?**

 ### Mealtime strategy